MGpromax/Cyber-Security---Task7/README.md

 Safety and Privacy
 - Do not share personal data in screenshots.
 Redact emails, profile names, and private URLs.
 - Only install from official stores.
 Avoid sideloading CRX/XPI from unknown sites.

-How to reproduce
-- Follow `task7/procedure.md` on your system.
-Capture before/after screenshots of extension lists and task manager metrics.

-Submission
-- Add your screenshots to a `screenshots/` folder.
-- Update `task7/findings.md` with your actual results.
-- Commit and push to a new GitHub repo, then submit the repo link in your portal.